Login

 Click to expand...

-Another thought I had was to send a very high voltage down the wire which seems inline with some of the above suggestions.
-I have a Cockcroft Walton multiplier circuit I made from an old laser printer that I may hook up and see if I can detect any radio noise at the break.
+Additionally, I considered introducing a very high voltage through the wire, which aligns with several prior suggestions.
+I have constructed a Cockcroft Walton multiplier circuit from an old laser printer and may set it up to determine if there is any radio noise detectable at the break.

 Jerry